Make-School-Courses/FEW-1-Advanced-Front-End-Web/README.md

 ## Competencies & Objectives

 - Build well structured HTML
+  - Modern ???
 - Use CSS and CSS preprocessors
+  - Learn SASS to create modular and efficient CSS
+  - Use CSS to design custom animated user interfaces
-- Expand your knowledge of JavaScript ???
+- Expand your knowledge of JavaScript
+  - Solidify your knowledge of JavaScript
+  -

 ## Goals